BenjaminBaroux/css-test/README.md

 The menu elements are taking up the whole width of the menu, with full text displayed for each menu item when the resolution is higher than 375*667.

-9 identical elements on the page, each using the image (bugs-bunny.png) as a background, displayed as a circle.
+9 Identical elements on the page, each using the image (bugs-bunny.png) as a background, displayed as a circle.

 Each object is 200px high * 200px wide and has an animated effect when hovered.